-The snowstorms may be done for the year (with the emphasis on may), but Minnesota is experiencing quite a flurry of new brewery activity.
-Way up on the North Shore in Two Harbors, Castle Danger Brewery started selling beer in March.
-April 1st saw the suspiciously auspicious announcement of Pour Decisions Brewing Company, believed at first by most to be an elaborate April fool’s hoax.
+The snowstorms may be done for the year (with the emphasis on may), recipe but Minnesota is experiencing quite a flurry of new brewery activity.
+Way up on the North Shore in Two Harbors, no rx Castle Danger Brewery started selling beer in March.
+April 1st saw the suspiciously auspicious announcement of Pour Decisions Brewing Company, remedy believed at first by most to be an elaborate April fool’s hoax.
 It was no joke.
 Co-founders Kristen England and B. J. Haun expect to have beer on the streets in July.
 Another up-and-comer planning a July release is Steel Toe Brewing.
 Husband and wife team Jason and Hannah Schoneman have been quietly building out a leased St. Louis Park industrial space since February.
 The brewery is in place, if not yet plumbed, and they expect to fire it up in June.

 Steel Toe brewer Jason Schoneman isn’t just another homebrewer deciding to go pro.
 He brings years of professional experience with him.
 His career track started after a move to Boulder, Colorado from his native Iowa.
 While living the ski-bum life and sleeping in the back of his truck, he was exposed to the great beer scene on the Colorado Front Range.
 When he moved back home he missed the beer.
 “The big thing back then was Busch Light.
 I figured if you can’t find it, you’ve got to brew it.”
 He started homebrewing in 1997 and caught the brewing bug.